patawa91/atm/wrap-up.md

   * Navigate to `root/service` and do an `npm install` if you haven't already.
   * Make sure you've alreay created your docker volume called `db` from above.
   * If you haven't yet created and have your db running navigate to `root/service` and call `docker-compose up -d db`.
+  * You'll want to shut down your service container so it doesn't conflict.
   * Go to `root/service/config/default.json` and change `database.host` to `localhost` instead of `db`. `db` is used in the docker network, but you'll need `localhost` on your machine.
   * In the terminal navigate to the `root/service` folder and run `npm start`.
 This will expose service on http://localhost:3000.

 * For UI
   * Navigate to `root/ui` and do an `npm install` if you haven't already.
+  * You'll want to shut down your ui container so it doesn't conflict.
   * In another terminal navigate to `root/ui` folder and run `npm start`.
 Site should be exposed on http://localhost:8080.

 #### Running service unit tests